performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Running PCP Tools through a Firewall
 ------------------------------------

+In some production
-firewallsTCP/IPcollector and monitor hostsIn some production environments, the Performance Co-Pilot (PCP) monitoring hosts are on one side of a TCP/IP firewall, and the PCP collector hosts may be on the other side.
+environments, the Performance Co-Pilot (PCP) monitoring hosts are on one side of a TCP/IP firewall, and the PCP collector hosts may be on the other side.

-PROXY protocolpmproxy toolTCP/IP firewallPMCDTCP/IP firewallpmlogger
-toolTCP/IP firewallpmlc tool TCP/IP firewallPMCD_PORT
-variablePMLOGGER_PORT variableIf the firewall service sits between the monitor and collector tools, the ``pmproxy`` service may be used to perform both packet forwarding and DNS proxying through the firewall;
+If the firewall service sits between the monitor and collector tools, the ``pmproxy`` service may be used to perform both packet forwarding and DNS proxying through the firewall;
 see the ``pmproxy(1)`` man page.
 Otherwise, it is necessary to arrange